jbagwell27/fdd-docs/readme.md

 ![](https://cdn.firstdark.dev/artpacks/sdlink/features.png)

-This mod allows you to:
+Some features include:

 * Minecraft to Discord and Discord to Minecraft Chat Relay
-* Console to Discord Relay
+* Server Console to Discord Relay
-* Execute Minecraft Commands from Discord
+* Executing Minecraft Commands from Discord
-* Whitelist and Link Accounts
+* Access Control.
+Similar to Whitelisting
-* Get a Quick Server Status Overview
+* A Quick Server Status Overview
 * View active players on the server
 * Format chat between Minecraft and Discord
 * And many more features!